EUbia3/emem-ubia-portfolio/README.md

 # 💼 Emem Ubia | Data Analytics Portfolio

-Welcome to my portfolio!
+Welcome to my portfolio.
 I’m a data analyst with experience in customer insights, financial analysis, and business intelligence.
 This repository showcases a collection of real-world analytics projects that demonstrate my skills in Python, SQL, Power BI, and Excel, including data cleaning, analysis, and visualization for informed strategic decision-making.

 ---